• Skip to primary navigation

 Once considered the standard in dry cleaning chemicals, perc remains a highly-effective stain remover and also gentle on fabric.
 The dry cleaning community aimed to mitigate risks involved with perc usage.
 Here are a few key trouble areas that were addressed:

 Closed-Loop Systems: Today’s dry cleaning machines are designed with a closed-loop system.
-This captures and recycles perc reducing process emissions.
-Hallak is always looking for the latest in dry cleaning machines and safer solvents.
+This capture and recycles perc reducing process emissions.

 Improved Filtration: During the extraction process, advanced filtration systems remove impurities from the perc.
 By allowing the solvent for reuse, filtration reduces the need for fresh solvent.
 Less excess solvent left over means less waste.